 - The bands of the Coban should be tightly overlapping and advancing about one-third of the Coban's width per layer.

 - When the ring is reached, a forceps or curved hemostat is used to pull the proximal end of the Coban under the ring.

 - Some time should be given for the Coban to provide additional compression and help reduce the distal penile edema as much as possible.

-- Next, the lubricant is liberally applied over the wrapped penis sufficient to make it quite slippery.
+- Next, the lubricant is liberally applied over the wrapped penis to make it quite slippery.

-This is very similar to the "string" technique frequently used to extract rings from fingers.
+This is similar to the "string" technique frequently used to extract rings from fingers.
 One of the differences is the greater degree of edema that can occur with the penis compared to the finger.
 The technique works well if the distal penile edema is not too severe after elastic compression.
-Coban is somewhat sticky so it is not as likely to migrate during extraction as some other elastic wraps might.
-It is thin but also very strong and therefore is not likely to tear even when pulled quite hard.
-The tight, interlocking layers are designed to avoid any bumps, bulges or restrictions to ring extraction.
+Coban is somewhat sticky, so it is not as likely to migrate during extraction as some other elastic wraps might.
+It is thin but also very strong and therefore is not expected to tear even when pulled quite hard.
+The tight, interlocking layers are designed to avoid any bumps, bulges, or restrictions to ring extraction.

 In some cases, an edematous ring of tissue may develop just proximal to the glans.
 If it appears that this circular edematous tissue is preventing ring extraction, it can be surgically incised or even excised, leaving sufficient skin for reapproximation after ring removal.

-All of these techniques have been helpful in some cases; they are all intended to help deal with the sometimes extreme penile edema that is preventing ring removal.
+These techniques have been helpful in some cases; they are all intended to help deal with the sometimes extreme penile edema preventing ring removal.

-There is usually no doubt about the diagnosis which is fairly obvious on direct examination.
-Some of the lesions that could conceivably cause some confusion would include:
+There is usually no doubt about the diagnosis, which is fairly evident on direct examination.
+Some of the lesions that could conceivably cause some confusion would include the following:

 - Balanoposthitis (infectious/contact-induced)